xbcsmith/epr-workshop/06-epr-cdevents/README.md

 ## Outline

-1. Hands-On Session on Utilizing EPR for CDEvents Management:
+### Hands-On Session on Utilizing EPR for CDEvents Management

 Commence the workshop with a hands-on session, providing participants with direct experience in utilizing the Event Provenance Registry (EPR) for managing